Skip to main content

 15 mentions Positive Neutral Negative

-The music in the game receives mixed reviews, with some players finding it generic and out of place, while others appreciate its energetic heavy metal tracks that enhance the gameplay experience.
-Overall, the soundtrack is often described as forgettable or mediocre, with a few standout moments that some players enjoy.
+The music in the game receives mixed reviews, with some players finding it generic and out of place, while others appreciate the heavy metal tracks that enhance the gameplay experience.
+Overall, the soundtrack is often described as forgettable or mediocre, with a few standout tunes that some players enjoy.
+Despite its shortcomings, the music is noted to be an improvement over typical soundtracks found in similar games.

 • “The soundtrack to me totally fits the game and is a plus.”